MHickey2/Quiz-Lite/TEST.md

 - Wave (Web Accesability Evaluation tool)   <a name="wave"></a>

-  WAVE is a web accesability tool developed by WebAIM.org.
+  Using [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh), this is a web accesability tool developed by WebAIM.org.
 It provides visual feedback about the accessibility of your web content, it highlights any errors and gives you possible suggestions for improvements.
 This score tends to fluctuate, it is now showing errors in that it believes answer buttons are empty, they are not as they are showing the individual answers, in the future I may add characters or numbers, but they don't really add anything to the game in the current iteration.

   <br/>
   <p align ="center">